 That’s where the analyses, expectations, predictions, forecasts and conjecture fell to pieces.
 The banks were supposed to have to raise home loan rates to match, yet by last Friday they had shed another quarter of a percent.
 As the Times reported, “…rates on 30-year mortgages have dropped below 4%, and many mortgage experts expect them to stay below 4.25% this year.”

-As the Henry County real estate market prepares for the upcoming spring selling season, that unexpected boost seems to herald a lengthy extension of the extremely favorable borrowing environment.
-When Henry County homeowners ask themselves “is now a good time to sell?”—the answer seems to have gone from a “yes” to “yes, indeed!”
+As the Lee & Collier County real estate market prepares for the upcoming spring selling season, that unexpected boost seems to herald a lengthy extension of the extremely favorable borrowing environment.
+When local homeowners ask themselves “is now a good time to sell?”—the answer seems to have gone from a “yes” to “yes, indeed!”

-If your response to the buying or selling question is tipping toward a ‘yes,’ now is the time to explore how your plans mesh with today’s Henry County market.
+If your response to the buying or selling question is tipping toward a ‘yes,’ now is the time to explore how your plans mesh with today’s local market.
 A good start: give me a call!